webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

          return;

 So web authors beware - unless you want to appear as an example in a Webkit error tolerance code snippet - write well formed HTML.

 ===CSS parsing===

 Remember the parsing concepts in the introduction?
 Well, unlike HTML, CSS is a context free grammar and can be parsed using the types of parsers described in the introduction.
 In fact [http://www.w3.org/TR/CSS2/grammar.html the CSS specification defines CSS lexical and syntax grammar].

-Let's see some examples: <br /> The lexical grammar (vocabulary) is defined by regular expressions for each token:
+Let's see some examples:

+The lexical grammar (vocabulary) is defined by regular expressions for each token:

  comment   \/\*[^*]*\*+([^/*][^*]*\*+)*\/
  num   [0-9]+{{!}}[0-9]*"."[0-9]+